Start here

 • want a better idea of what the first visit actually involves

-The right starting point is a Principal Consult if:
+It doesn’t matter whether you are seeing a chiropractor or physiotherapist first, the right starting point is a Principal Consult if:

 • you have never visited our practice before